johndef64/pychatgpt/README.md

 - in a Conda envoiroment `C:\Users\*your_user_name*\.conda\envs\*your_env*\Lib\site-packages`;
 - in a Python enviroment `/lib/site-packages`.

+Or simply add it to your Project Workspace

 ## Requirements

 - The `openai` module is required.
 It will prompt automatic installation if this requirement is not met.